You are currently viewing Vaginal Yeast Infection: Symptoms, Causes, Treatment, and Prevention

 Get the Right Diagnosis

 If symptoms keep coming back, stop guessing.
-Recurrent vaginal symptoms need proper medical review.
+Repeated vaginal symptoms need proper medical review.

 Can sitting on a toilet seat cause a yeast infection?

-Usually, no. A vaginal yeast infection is generally caused by an internal imbalance, not by a toilet seat, according to the Mayo Clinic.
+Usually, no. A vaginal yeast infection is generally caused by an internal imbalance, not by sitting on a toilet seat, as Mayo Clinic explains.

 What does yeast infection discharge look like?

-It is often thick, white, and sometimes described as looking like cottage cheese, as noted by the CDC symptom guide.
+It is often thick, white, and sometimes described as looking like cottage cheese.
 But discharge alone is not enough to confirm a yeast infection.

 Can antibiotics cause a yeast infection?

 Yes.
-The Mayo Clinic explains that antibiotics can reduce the helpful bacteria that normally help keep yeast under control.
+Antibiotics can reduce the helpful bacteria that normally help keep yeast under control.

 Can I treat a yeast infection myself?

-Some women with a clear history of previous yeast infections may recognize the symptoms, but first-time, severe, or recurrent symptoms should be checked properly, based on guidance from ACOG and the CDC.
+Some women with a clear history of previous yeast infections may recognize the symptoms, but first-time, severe, or recurrent symptoms should be checked properly.

-How do I know it is not bacterial vaginosis or an STI?
+How do I know it’s not bacterial vaginosis or an STI?

 Medical Disclaimer: This article is for educational and informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always speak with a qualified healthcare professional about personal health concerns.